clef/handbook/Employment Policies/Working Remotely.md

 If an employee works remotely, they should make the topic of their remote work a regular part of weekly 1:1s.

-This is a time where employees can voice concerns about constraints that are limiting their ability to work effectively: this could be concerns about structures inside of Clef that limit their flexibility, concerns about how the way other teammates work, or anything else that might affect how they work.
+This is a time where employees can voice concerns about constraints that are limiting their ability to work effectively: this could be concerns about structures inside of Comake that limit their flexibility, concerns about how the way other teammates work, or anything else that might affect how they work.
 It's also a time where managers should give concrete feedback on whether an employee is upholding their responsibilities when they are working remotely.

 #### Dedicated Retrospectives

 Before an employee works remotely for an extended period of time (defined below),  they should schedule a retrospective with their manager for when they get back.

-This meeting is essential for debriefing what did and didn't work in the time they were gone and ensuring lessons learned are rolled back into the way we work at Clef.
+This meeting is essential for debriefing what did and didn't work in the time they were gone and ensuring lessons learned are rolled back into the way we work at Comake.

 #### Loss of the privilege